1. Angels Flight

-Hidden in the basement of the old Victorian and one of America’s No. 1 sellers of whiskey — need more be said?
-No one does it better than the Tavern.
+Hidden in the basement of the old Victorian and one of the United States’ top whiskey sellers, no one does it better than the Tavern.

 Nobody’s too old for a tea party.
 The buffet-style array of savory finger sandwiches, gourmet cheeses, just-toasted scones, and fresh-from-the-pot teas are definitely too hard to resist here.
-There’s a 3-acre rose garden that’s just around the corner and some traditional Chinese and Japanese botanical gardens on site, so you can go for a walk after partying it up with your pinky finger.
+There’s a three-acre rose garden that’s just around the corner and some traditional Chinese and Japanese botanical gardens on site, so you can go for a walk after partying it up with your pinky finger.

-Bookshop plus art show equals this cool L.A. baby.
+Bookshop plus art show equals this cool LA baby.
 There’s an ample array of unique decorations and pleasing aesthetics hanging around, as well as an all-around chill-to-the-core vibe.

 Get funky in the hole-filled science fiction stacks, or bring out your inner Sherlock while exploring a real-life crime-book-filled bank vault.
 There’s even a maze of paperbacks and hard-bounds to get lost in on floor number two.
 There’s also a quality bargain section where books and vinyl records can be dug for and discovered for under a buck.
 You can even sell or trade in used books, CDs and DVDs for something from the store.

-13. It’s A Wrap Thrift Store
+13. It’s A Wrap!

 14. Wacko Soap Plant